Showing posts with label pre-med. Show all posts

 4. There is much value in reading the online medical blogosphere.

-See my posts titled 'why pre-meds should read medical blogs' (which I'll write someday) or 'a guide to medical blogs for beginners' .
+See my post titled 'why pre-meds should read medical blogs,' then for a place to start, check out my 'guide to medical blogs for beginners' .
 Here, though, I'll just list a couple of the several reasons.
 You'll see from jaded residents and medical students just how hard med school can be (try reading the Don't Become a Doctor series on iFindings' blog, as an example).
 You'll learn what being pimped means and how med students react to it and the subtle, unspoken rules involved.
 You'll hear about the most exciting moments in the OR, what it's like to be sued and sued again, learn from the mistakes of medical students and read what residents wish they had done differently.
 As well, you'll learn more about different health care professions if you take the time to read their blogs, fulfilling piece of advice #6.
 Beyond that, medblogs can give you a perspective on how these different professions work together in the same problem - see, for example, the story Perspectives, written in three parts: part I by a cop, II by a paramedic, and III by a nurse.
 And, you'll get involved with the profession in a unique way - by engaging in discussion, leaving comments and e-mailing blogging doctors, you can get 'face time' and advice from physicians that you might not get elsewhere.

 3. Make sure that going into medicine is your own decision.